-2. In the Stream dialog, specify the name of the stream.
+2. Specify the name of the stream.

 By default, the name you specify is used as the name of the folder (under the stream depot folder) in the depot where files in the stream are stored.
 To override the default folder name, go to the Advanced tab.